| Mission Statement

 The Guitar Foundation of America inspires artistry, builds community, and promotes the classical guitar internationally through excellence in performance, literature, education and research.

 The GFA has been committed to the classical guitar community as the pre-eminent non-profit organization dedicated to our instrument in the country since its inception.
 The GFA was formed in 1973 at the National Guitar Convention sponsored by the American String Teachers Association (ASTA).
-It has, since the 1970's, published a quarterly journal, Soundboard; established a large archive of scores, books and manuscripts; hosted annual international festivals; commissioned composers of the guitar; since 1982 held the annual GFA International Guitar Competition which has grown to be one of the most prestigious in the world; and organized the annual GFA winner’s concert tour currently comprised of approximately 50 concerts around the country.
+It has, since the 1970's, published the quarterly journal, Soundboard, annual scholarly journal Soundboard Scholar, and quarterly youth oriented publication Prodigies; established a large archive of scores, books and manuscripts; hosted the annual GFA Convention and Competitions including the prestigious International Concert Artist Competition and International Youth Competitions; commissioned composers of the guitar; organized the annual GFA winner’s concert tour currently comprised of approximately 50 concerts around the country; held multiple annual Regoinal Symposia, one day mini-conventions in various locations; and established pre-college guitar programs in cities across the country.
+In 2017 GFA will premier two new programs, the International Ensemble Competition and the GFA Guitar Summit camp for young guitarists.

 The GFA has a membership of approximately 3,000 mostly professional classical guitarists, students and teachers primarily in the U.S. and Canada but also around the world.
 They represent some of the most influential members of our classical guitar community.